olebedev/go-duktape/README.md

 [Duktape](http://duktape.org/index.html) JavaScript engine bindings for Golang.
 > Note: work in progress!

-This project a part of [go-boilerplate](https://github.com/olebedev/go-boilerplate).
+This project is a part of [go-boilerplate](https://github.com/olebedev/go-boilerplate).